How to Create Effective Bing PPC Ads

 Calls to action tell a customer what they need to do to get the information that they want.
 They can be as simple as “Click here!” or “Get it now!” or something along those lines, but they should be brief and simple.

-The issue with writing a good call to action is that it has to be concise, which is difficult when you have a lot to say about a specific product.
+The issue with writing a good call to action is that it has to be concise, which is difficult when you have a lot to say about a specific product — like a robotics company using PPC to promote its newest product!
 However, it’s important to use short, action-oriented words like “get” to make sure people can quickly read your ad and know what to expect from your page.

 Now that you have your call to action, you can move to the next step in creating your campaign.